 Assassin's Creed: a passion for detail

-Assassin's Creed Origins garnered praise from reviewers for its historical accuracy—creating an immersive experience based closely matching our understanding of ancient Egypt.
+Assassin's Creed Origins garnered praise from reviewers for its historical accuracy — creating an immersive experience closely matching our understanding of ancient Egypt.
 As such, the game owes a debt of gratitude to Egyptology, and the game makers, Ubisoft, wanted to repay some of that debt by using AI to help interpret hieroglyphs.

 To understand why this problem is so challenging, it's worth taking a closer look at hieroglyphs themselves.